JKHarley/filament-trumbowyg/README.md

 ## Disclaimer
 > **Warning**:
 This field does not work with the Filament block builder.
 I'm actively trying to make this compatible and will hopefully have an update in the near future.
+The WYSIWYG default theme may also not work as expected in some cases with the Filament 3 theming.
+If you're using Filament in light mode make sure to set `reset_css` to `false` in the `filament-trumbowyg.php` config in a future update I will be adding the ability to customise the WYSIWYG theme.

 ## Installation